blerchin/usf-ixd/README.md

 Think about how much work you are willing to lose.
 30 minutes?
 5 hours?
 3 weeks?

-You should back up all of your digital files more frequently than the duration above.
+You should back up all of your digital files at least this often.
 I recommend either using an online service (e.g., backblaze.com or mozy.com) and/or investing in an external hard drive and automated backup software (like Time Machine). **Do not rely on a single backup solution.** We will be learning to use `git` for source control.
 I encourage you to use this tool as part of your risk mitigation strategy.

 ### Email Communication
 On some occasions, I will need to send you course-related information outside of class.
 My expectation is that you will check your email at least once each day.
 Since I only have access to your @usfca.edu email address, be sure to check that account daily.
 If you primarily use another email account, I recommend setting your USF account to forward all mail to your primary account, so you never miss a message.